frankiemutiso/omniscraper-web/README.md

 ## It works on my machine

-Running locally requires a Postres instance, so make an installation and set the following environment variables.
+Running locally requires a Postgres instance, so make an installation and set the following environment variables.

  - DB_HOST - IP or fully qualified domain name to the instance.
 If local this could be localhost or 127.0.0.1.
  - DB_NAME - This is the database name